MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Relationships.md

 # FHIR Relationships

-This article describes how to establish [relationships](https://docs.microsoft.com/power-bi/desktop-create-and-manage-relationships) between tables that have been imported using the FHIR Power Query connector.
+This article describes how to establish [relationships](https://docs.microsoft.com/power-bi/desktop-create-and-manage-relationships) between tables that have been imported using the Power Query connector for FHIR.

 ## Introduction